luxonis/depthai-docs-website/source/pages/model_conversion.rst

 ***************************

-For automated usage of our blobconverter tool, we have released a `blobconverter PyPi package <https://pypi.org/project/blobconverter/>`__, that allows to compile MyriadX blobs both from the command line and from the Python script directly.
+For automated usage of our blobconverter tool, we have released a `blobconverter PyPi package <https://pypi.org/project/blobconverter/>`__, that allows compiling MyriadX blobs both from the command line and from the Python script directly.

 Install and usage instructions can be found `here <https://github.com/luxonis/blobconverter/tree/master/cli>`__